 - Modeling: How many Excel models did you create?
 How many people used them?

 - Outcomes: What results were you able to drive by leveraging insights from your analysis?

 - Web: How did you improve website metrics such as bounce rate or domain authority?

-When adding metrics to your resume, you want to provide context that explains why the metric is particularly relevant and impressive.
+When adding metrics to your resume, be sure to put them into context for your readers, helping them understand exactly why a given metric is relevant or impressive.

-To provide context, you’ll want to answer the following questions for your readers:
+To provide adequate context, answer the following questions for your readers:

 - When (did you achieve the metric)?

 - How (did this metric benefit the organization)?